Billy Earle: Personality

 In December 1890, Earle had studied hypnosis, reportedly to mesmerize a lady who had previously showed no interest in him.
 The Reach Guide published in 1893, also claimed that Earle possessed hypnotic powers, and was a practicing spiritualist who also dabbled in spiritual healing and magnetism as well as hypnotism.
 According to Bill Stern in his book Bill Stern's Favorite Baseball Stories, players recalled that Earle had a pair of piercing eyes, and gave anyone who he looked at a creepy, helpless feeling.
 Other teammates reported that they thought he had an "evil eye".

-Bill Barnes, a former teammate with Earle when they played for a Duluth, Minnesota club in 1887, noted an incident that happened on May 11 on the Mississippi River near LaCrosse, Wisconsin.
+Bill Barnes, a former teammate with Earle when they played for a Duluth, Minnesota based Duluth Freezers club in 1887, noted an incident that happened on May 11 on the Mississippi River near LaCrosse, Wisconsin.
 He, Earle, and another teammate, John Ake, were in a boat when a wave created by a passing-by steamer capsized the boat.
 Barnes and Earle was able to swim to shore, but Ake drowned when he attempted to swim ashore himself.
 Barnes relates that he would never forget the look in Earles' eyes when he was watching Ake.
 Earle was good enough as a player, that no matter much he travelled around, he was able to catch on with some team.
 Superstition more than anything else, finally kept Earle from continuing his professional playing career.